Jeach/xds/README.md

 # xds
-XDS means "Unamed" Database System.
+XDS is an acronymn for X as in "unamed" and DS as in Database System.